sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. Well done your account has been successfully activated!
 Click *Continue*

-1. You have now access to your SSO app list.
+1. You now have access to your SSO app list.
 Click on *AWS Account* card to expand the list of accounts

 1. Click on your main account to expand the list of your access to this account

 1. Click on *Management console* to access to the console of your main account

-1. Your are now connected with your new SSO Administrator user
+1. You are now connected with your new SSO Administrator user

 **Let's assign the Developers group to Dev, Staging and Prod accounts with this new SSO Administrator user**

 #### Customize your SSO endpoint

-From now on, you or any of your developers won't have to login anymore directly to AWS console but directly through AWS SSO portal.
+From now on, you or any of your developers won't have to log in anymore directly to AWS console but directly through AWS SSO portal.
 In the previous step you might have noticed that your SSO console is accessible through a unique URL such as `https://d-123456789a.awsapps.com/start ` which is not that easy to remember, let's customize it to match your company domain:

 1. Search for *SSO* on the console home page and go to the service